-The associated p-value for the Bartlett statistic and the confidence bands on the graph are computed as 1-G(B) using Feller's results.
-After the appropriate model is selected, the step of forecasting is executed on the ARIMA SARIMA multiplicative model using both one-step forecasting13 and dynamic forecasting14 methods.
+The associated p-value for the Bartlett statistic and the confidence bands on the graph are computed as 1-G (B) using Feller's result.
+After the appropriate model is selected, the step of forecasting is executed on the ARIMA SARIMA multiplicative model using both one-step forecasting and dynamic forecasting methods.